ruitunion-org/feedback-bot/README.md

 ## 📝 Prerequisites

-1. Telegram Bot Token.
+1. Telegram Bot Token;
-2. Telegram Bot ID.
-3. Telegram Chat ID.
+2. Telegram Chat ID;
-4. PostgreSQL connection string.
+3. PostgreSQL connection string.

 ## 🛠️ Prepare the Environment

 ### Telegram bot

-1. Create a bot with [@BotFather](https://t.me/BotFather).
+1. Create a bot with [@BotFather](https://t.me/BotFather);
-2. After successfully creating the bot, you will receive a **Telegram Bot Token**.
+2. After successfully creating the bot, you will receive a **Telegram Bot Token**;
 3. Get the **Telegram Bot ID** of the bot.

 ❗You can get the ID of any user / chat / bot using desktop Telegram client.
 To do that go to *Settings* / *Advanced* / *Experimental settings* and enable *Show peer ID in Profile*.
 Now you will be able to see all the IDs.